-Belongs to: flowers
+Belongs to: flowering plants

-Compare with: common dog-violet
+Compare with: common dog violet

 Sweet violet Viola odorata